Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Introduction

-Our contributions are as follows: \begin{itemize} \item \emph{Automatic generation of candidate models:} Following similar ideas, in particular \emph{nonparametric maximum likelihood} \citep{laird1978nonparametric}, we lift the statistical model $P_\theta$ to an (infinite) mixture model $P_Q := \int P_\theta \; \mathrm{d}Q(\theta)$ as a mechanism to generate an infinite candidate set of alternative models (parametrised by $Q$), while retaining any causal semantics present in the original statistical model. \item \emph{A predictively oriented `posterior':} Following the \emph{prediction oriented} (\acs{PC}) approaches of \citet{masegosa2020learning,sheth2020pseudo,jankowiak2020deep,jankowiak2020parametric,morningstar2022pacm,lai2024predictive,shen2025prediction,mclatchie2025predictively}, learning of the mixing density $Q$ proceeds based on the performance of the predictive distribution $P_Q$ (in this sense our method is a predictive approach) and is cast as an optimisation task, with the solution being a \ac{PC} `posterior' denoted $\QPC$. \item \emph{Detecting misspecification:} We propose a direct comparison of the predictive distributions associated with $\QPC$ and the Bayesian posterior $\QBayes$ as a general strategy enabling model misspecification to be detected (in this sense our method is a comparative approach).
-Indeed, \citet{mclatchie2025predictively} proved that in the well-specified setting the predictive distribution associated to $\QPC$ converges to the true data-generating distribution in the large data limit, in agreement with the predictive distribution associated to $\QBayes$, while such agreement is typically not observed when the model is misspecified. \item \emph{Computation as variational gradient descent:} Since $\QPC$ is defined as the minimiser of a \emph{nonlinear} variational objective, we do not have access to an unnormalised form of the target, and as such standard methods such as \ac{MCMC} cannot be immediately applied.
-As a solution, we turn to \emph{variational gradient descent} \citep[\acs{VGD};][]{wang2019nonlinear,chazal2025computable}, which is a generalisation of \ac{SVGD} \citep{liu2016stein} to general entropy-regularised objectives.
+Inspired by \emph{nonparametric maximum likelihood} \citep{laird1978nonparametric}, we consider lifting a statistical model $P_\theta$ to an (infinite) mixture model $P_Q := \int P_\theta \; \mathrm{d}Q(\theta)$ as a mechanism to generate an infinite candidate set of alternative models (parametrised by $Q$), while retaining any causal semantics present in the original statistical model.
+However, the nonparametric maximum likelihood estimate for $Q$ is not computable in general.
+Instead, we therefore follow the \emph{predictively oriented} (\acs{PC}) \emph{posterior} approach of \citet{lai2024predictive,shen2025prediction,mclatchie2025predictively}, in which learning of the mixing density $Q$ proceeds based on the performance of the predictive distribution $P_Q$ (in this sense our method is a predictive approach) and is cast as an entropy-regularised optimisation task, with the solution being a \ac{PC} `posterior' denoted $\QPC$.
+Our specific contributions are as follows: \begin{itemize} \item \emph{Detecting misspecification:} We propose a direct comparison of the predictive distributions associated with $\QPC$ and the Bayesian posterior $\QBayes$ as a general strategy enabling model misspecification to be detected (in this sense our method is a comparative approach).
+Indeed, \citet{mclatchie2025predictively} proved that in the well-specified setting the predictive distribution associated to $\QPC$ converges to the true data-generating distribution in the large data limit, in agreement with the predictive distribution associated to $\QBayes$, while such agreement is typically not observed when the model is misspecified. \item \emph{Testing for misspecification:} A formal hypothesis test for model misspecification is presented, and the asymptotic correctness of a parametric bootstrap in this setting is theoretically established.
+Due to the parametric bootstrap, our test is practical only for statistical models $P_\theta$ for which both simulation and inference can be rapidly performed, motivating the development of efficient numerical methods to obtain $\QPC$ and $\QBayes$. \item \emph{Computation as variational gradient descent:} Since $\QPC$ is defined as the minimiser of a \emph{nonlinear} variational objective, we do not have access to an unnormalised form of the target, and as such standard methods such as \ac{MCMC} cannot be immediately applied.
+As a solution, we turn to \emph{variational gradient descent} \citep[\acs{VGD};][]{wang2019nonlinear,chazal2025computable}, which is a nonlinear generalisation of \ac{SVGD} \citep{liu2016stein}, a popular numerical method for computing $\QBayes$.
 Novel sufficient conditions for the consistency of \ac{VGD} are presented, than can be verified in the seismology context.
-Remarkably, sampling from $\QPC$ can be achieved with a one-line change to standard \ac{SVGD}. \item \emph{Application to inverse problems:} To demonstrate the applicability of our method in challenging settings, a detailed case study involving seismic travel time tomography is presented.
-Here our approach is shown to distinguish between the well-specified case and scenarios in which the location of the sensors is misspecified. \end{itemize}
+Remarkably, sampling from $\QPC$ can be achieved with a one-line change to standard \ac{SVGD}, enabling both $\QPC$ and $\QBayes$ to be computed using identical code, with an additional argument specifying whether the \ac{PC} or Bayesian posterior is to be computed.
+Using \ac{VGD}, we empirically confirm the ability of the parametric bootstrap hypothesis test to detect when the statistical model is misspecified. \item \emph{Application to inverse problems:} For challenging settings where testing for misspecification using a parametric bootstrap would be computationally impractical, even using \ac{VGD}, we investigate whether a visual comparison of $\QPC$ and $\QBayes$ can still act as a useful diagnostic tool.
+To this end a detailed case study involving seismic travel time tomography is presented.
+Here we indeed find that a visual comparison of $\QPC$ and $\QBayes$ is able to distinguish between the well-specified case and scenarios in which the location of the sensors is misspecified. \end{itemize}